starwit/lj-projectbuilder/README.md

 ## Installation with docker-compose

-You can install the last version of projectBuilder with database via docker-compose:
+You can install the last version of ProjectBuilder with a database via docker-compose:

 ```shell
 cd deployment